Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Miyako (宮古)

-Iwate coastal city meaning 'Shrine Old,' gateway to spectacular Sanriku Coast and Jodogahama Beach
+Iwate coastal city meaning 'Shrine Old,' gateway to the Sanriku Coast and Jodogahama Beach

 Omura (大村)